ensarsoftware/remote-for-tricaster-privacy-policy/README.md

 9\.
 Security
 ------------

 Data stored by the App resides in the App’s private storage area on your device, which is protected by the Android operating system.
 You are responsible for securing physical access to your device.
 We recommend using the optional App lock (PIN/device lock) if you store connection credentials.
-Because some local-network device protocols use unencrypted HTTP, we recommend using the App only on networks you trust.
+Because the TriCaster control interface uses unencrypted HTTP on the local network, we recommend using the App only on networks you trust.

 10\.
 Changes to this Privacy Policy
 -----------------------------------